mj-linane/OR-CS4All-Python-Examples/1.intro-sprite-game/15-boolean-operators.md

 controller.A.on_event(ControllerButtonEvent.PRESSED, on_a_pressed)

-game.splash("Press A if you are hungry!") is_hungry = False
+game.splash("Press A if you are hungry!")
 ```

-In this example, `is_hungry` is a flag that will change the behavior of the on B button pressed event.
+In this example, `is_hungry` is a flag that will change the behavior of the on `B button` pressed event.
 When it is off (set to `False`), the game assumes that you are not hungry; when you turn it on (set it to `True`), though, it tells the game that you are hungry, and it reacts to this information.

 ### Project #1: off_and_on

+Use the code in the example above.

 Modify the on `A button pressed event` in the `off_and_on` program so that it switches the value of `is_hungry` from `True` to `False` or from `False` to `True`, by using an `if-else` statement.